 Arvind Dharia.
 In January 1998, the Company entered into an employment agreement with Arvind Dharia, which has been amended from time to time, most recently on February 8, 2012.
-Pursuant to Mr. Dharia's amended agreement, Mr. Dharia agreed to continue to serve as the Company's Chief Financial Officer.
+Pursuant to Mr. Dharia's amended agreement, Mr. Dharia continues to serve as the Company's Chief Financial Officer.
 The term of Mr. Dharia's employment under his agreement, as amended, extends through December 31, 2014, and will be automatically extended for an additional one-year period unless either party timely notifies the other of its intention not to extend the term.
 Pursuant to the amended agreement, Mr. Dharia received an annual base salary of \$528,304 during fiscal years 2010 and 2011.
 Commencing January 1, 2012, Mr. Dharia's annual base salary increased to and will remain \$554,719 for the remaining term of the agreement.
-Mr. Dharia received a monthly automobile allowance of \$1,200 prior to the most recent amendment of the agreement and beginning January 1, 2012, his monthly car allowance increased to \$1,400.
-The agreement, as amended, provides for a grant of 10,000 shares of the Company's Common Stock, subject to certain restrictions.
-These restricted shares of Common Stock were issued to Mr. Dharia on February 8, 2012 under the 2006 Plan and will vest in three substantially equal annual installments commencing on February 8, 2013.
+Mr. Dharia received a monthly automobile allowance of \$1,200 prior to the most recent amendment of the agreement and, beginning January 1, 2012, his monthly car allowance increased to \$1,400.
+The agreement provides that the Company will pay life insurance premiums on Mr. Dharia's behalf of approximately \$80,000 per year.
+Mr. Dharia's employment agreement, as amended, provides for a grant of 15,000 shares of the Company's Common Stock (the number of shares indicated having been adjusted for an October 1, 2013 three-for-two stock split effected as a stock dividend), subject to certain restrictions.
+These restricted shares of Common Stock were issued to Mr. Dharia on February 8, 2012 under the 2006 Plan and vest in three substantially equal annual installments which commenced on February 8, 2013.
 In addition, the amended agreement provides that Mr. Dharia will receive an annual bonus in such amount, if any, and at such time or times, as the Board of Directors may determine in its absolute discretion.
 Subject to availability of shares under the 2006 Plan, or any other plan designated by the Board of Directors, or a committee thereof, from time to time in its absolute discretion.